 Encumbrance accounting is used in the County's governmental funds.
 Encumbrances are commitments for future expenditures, based on purchase orders or contracts issued, where the goods or services have been ordered but have not been received.
 Encumbrances do not constitute expenditures or liabilities to the County since no resources are expended until the goods or services are received.
 They are used to help ensure that actual expenditures and commitments for future expenditures do not exceed authorized appropriations.
 Encumbrances outstanding at year-end are reported as reservations of fund balance in the balance sheets of the governmental funds since they will be carried over and reappropriated in the following year.

-Budget and actual comparisons for the General Fund and the Community and Social Development Special Revenue Fund are presented in the Required Supplementary Information section of this report.
+A budget and actual comparison for the General Fund is presented in the Required Supplementary Information section of this report.
 Budget and actual comparisons for other funds are reflected in the Other Supplementary section.